JSjulio/JSjulio/README.md

 I'm a software developer on a mission to construct my own digital realm!
 Ever since I was young, I have been fascinated with technology.
 I found myself successfully fixing broken GameCube remote wires and questioning what exactly powered beautiful vehicles like the Nissan S14 Kouki.
 Fast forward, I finished my degree in biology, joined the Army, had a successful career in Pharma, and then deployed.
 During that deployment, I had the time to revisit my curiosity about technology.
 While overseas, I began teaching myself HTML and CSS.
 Upon returning to the U.S., I enrolled in an Army-funded bootcamp where I learned skills in React, Express, Node, and PostgreSQL.
 I successfully created web applications and even developed an online live video game!

-Now, I'm eager to enter the industry as a QA Software Tester and further develop my understanding of how sofware technologies are used to solve complex issues within various sectors.
+Now, I'm eager to enter the industry as a QA Software Tester and further develop my understanding of how technologies are used to solve complex issues within various sectors.

 <i>"In the world of software, the best way to predict the future is to invent it."</i> - Alan Kay
 <hr>